anon-blue/anon.blue/README.txt

-                                                           Who are you?
+                                                          Who are you?         h
-hi. did you know that i love you and care about you, even now?
+i. did you know that i love you and care about you, even now?

+                                                                               p
-please keep that with you
+lease keep that with you

-                                     my name is zmz ohhhhhhhhhhhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhhhhhhhhhhzmzmzmzmzmz zmz mz             ghhhhhhhhhh
+                                    my name is zmz ohhhhhhhhhhhhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhhhhhhhhhzmzmzmzmzmz zmz mz             ghhhhhhhhhh

-                                                         lllllllllllllllllllllll
-lllllllll4564444444444444444444444444444444444444444444444444444444444
+                                                        llllllllllllllllllllllll
+llllllll4564444444444444444444444444444444444444444444444444444444444